Skip to main content

 Participants in sports often consent to the inherent risks and injuries associated with the sport itself, which can include:

 • Common Injuries: Participants typically accept the risk of common injuries.
 Arguably, ice baths are not a sport.
 However, an ice bath challenge may meet the test.
-If so, the participants should be smart enough to know frostbite can occur in the normal course of the game.
-Just like sprains, strains, minor bruises, or being hit by a ball or puck happen in other sports, competitive ice baths have consequences, too.
+If so, the participants should be smart enough to know Frostbite can occur in the normal course of the game.
+Competitive ice baths have consequences, like sprains, strains, minor bruises, or being hit by a ball or puck, which happen in other sports.

-• Physical Contact: In many contact sports like football, hockey, or rugby, players consent to physical contact with opponents as part of the game, including tackling, body checking, and blocking.
+• Physical Contact: In many contact sports, such as football, hockey, or rugby, players consent to physical contact with opponents as part of the game, including tackling, body checking, and blocking.

-• Rules and Fair Play: Players consent to follow the rules and regulations of the sport, which are designed to ensure fair play and safety.
+• Rules and Fair Play: Players consent to follow the sport’s rules and regulations, which are designed to ensure fair play and safety.
 Deviating from these rules can lead to penalties or sanctions.

 • Team Dynamics: Participants agree to work within the team dynamics, cooperation, and strategies required for the sport, including potential disagreements or conflicts within the team.